Market stable in April, but the election could change that.

-Over April’s weekends more than 3,387 auctions were reported to the Real Estate Institute of Victoria (REIV) with more than 1,704 sales recorded.
-Approximately 969 properties passed in, with 460 on a vendor bid.
-April’s clearance rate averaged 67% – down on March’s 68% and down on April last year at 79%.
+Over April’s 4 weekends more than 1725 auctions were reported to the Real Estate Institute of Victoria (REIV).
+There were approximately 827 sales at auction.
+730 properties were passed in, 384 on a vendor bid.
+The clearance rate averaged 56.5%, up on March’s 55%.

 Brought to you by Vendor Marketing – Melbourne’s most qualified vendor advocates